 “Things were much more segregated [back then]…”Even as the Beatles were coming up, the popular [white and Christian] morals from the forties and fifties were still prevalent.”

-For him personally, this was especially clear during his time in college.
+This was especially clear to Roger during his time in college.

 “If you were Jewish, you couldn’t join a Catholic fraternity…If you were black, you couldn’t join a white fraternity…when you went out to a restaurant, you had to wear a jacket!
 And if you were a woman, forget about jeans!”